 Another big role that the scrum master plays is to constantly dispense information to project stakeholders about where the current sprint and development effort stand.
 This can be done via the various artifacts of scrum (i.e. backlogs to burndown charts) and just common-sense communication efforts.

 What Does a Scrum Master Do?

 While a scrum master is a crucial member of the scrum team, they are not involved in planning the release.
 That’s done by the product owner and the team.
 A scrum master doesn’t manage; a scrum team is self-organizing.
 In fact, a scrum master isn’t responsible for the success of the project’s result.

 Yet, without a scrum master the whole thing would fall apart.
-The scrum master is the glue that holds the project together by facilitating, though not participating, in the daily standup meeting.
+The scrum master is the glue that holds the project together by facilitating, though not participating, in the daily standup meeting (one of the four scrum ceremonies).
 They help the team maintain their burndown chart and set up retrospectives, sprint reviews and sprint planning sessions.

 They also help the product owner by walking them through the more technical user stories and encourage collaboration between the product owner and scrum manager.
 So, every part of the scrum process is being helped by the guidance of the scrum master.
 A scrum master is like a mechanic, not driving the car but making sure that it’s in proper working order.

 Is the Scrum Master a Dedicated Role?

 There is some discussion about how involved the scrum master should be when it comes to the actual development work that is underway.
 One school of thought is that the scrum master should be exclusively dedicated to their role described above and not get buried in the day to day pressures, deadlines, and constraints that come from actually having to do the work themselves.
 Others feel as if the role described above may not consume 100% of the time that is available and any leftover time can be devoted to toward development work.